neuml/txtai/README.md

 embeddings.search("positive", 1)
 #[(0, 0.2986203730106354)]
 ```
-- Build applications in your programming language of choice via the API
+- Built-in API makes it easy to develop applications using your programming language of choice
 ```yaml
 # app.yml
 embeddings: